-The exact cause of club foot is not known.
+There is an increased risk in families with a history of clubfeet, but the exact cause of clubfoot is not known.
 An abnormality of the tendons and ligaments in the foot causes an abnormal structure and position of the foot.
 In some children, bones may also be abnormal in terms of shape, size, or position.
 There may be a link to maternal smoking during pregnancy.

 If the foot is abnormally positioned in the uterus during pregnancy, it may not grow into a normal shape, but this is not usually considered a "true" club foot.